Zambia Safari Ideas

 Best time for a Zambia Safari?

 Some of the Zambia camps are ‘closed’ during the rainy season from mid November to March.
 As the ground becomes too water-logged for safari vehicles.
 But when the flood-plains dry out in April, the roads are remade into more remote areas.
 Then they reassemble the seasonal bush camps.
 So typically the safari season lasts from mid April to October or early November with some localised exceptions.
-However the Zambia bush camps often only open from mid May onwards.
+However the bush camps often only open from mid May onwards.

-But the Victoria Falls are a sight to behold for much of the year.
+The Victoria Falls are a sight to behold for much of the year.
 Yet we don’t recommend staying on the Zambian side of the Victoria Falls from September to mid January.
 As the water levels drop much more on the Zambian side.